ovh/the-bastion/doc/sphinx/index.rst

 The fourth section is about the proper **ADMINISTRATION** of the bastion itself.
 If you're about to be the person in charge of managing the bastion for your company, you want to read that one carefully!

+The fifth section is about **DEVELOPMENT** and how to write code for the bastion.
+If you'd like to contribute, this is the section to read!

-The fifth section is the complete reference of all the **PLUGINS** that are the commands used to interact with the bastion accounts, groups, accesses, credentials, and more.
+The sixth section is the complete reference of all the **PLUGINS** that are the commands used to interact with the bastion accounts, groups, accesses, credentials, and more.

 The unavoidable and iconic FAQ is also available under the **PRESENTATION** section.